How much of the research am I funding?

 3. To what period does my invoice refer, and how often are invoices sent?

-Your invoice refers to 12 month period 1 July 2013 - 30 June 2014.
-These invoices are issued annually, midway through the invoiced period (around January/February each year).
+Your invoice refers to the 12 month period 1 July 2015 - 30 June 2016.
+These invoices are issued annually, midway through the invoiced period (mid to late January each year).

 4. How are the charges calculated?

-All holders of permits for surface and groundwater takes are charged at a rate of $30 fixed fee, plus $0.36 per cubic metre authorised maximum daily (not annual) water take (as documented in the consent).
-NOTE: Charges are GST excluded.
+The charges are set out in the 2015-16 Long Term Plan.
+All holders of permits for surface and groundwater takes are charged a $30 fixed fee, plus a rate of $0.38 (38 cents) per cubic metre of the authorised maximum daily (not annual) water take volume (as documented in the resource consent).

-5. You have based my charges on the maximum authorised daily water take, as outlined in my resource consent, however I do not take water to my maximum allowance
+5. You have based my charges on the maximum authorised daily water take in my resource consent, however I do not take water my maximum allowance.

 The terms of your current consent ensure that your right for the full water take amount is reserved.
 All such charges are based on the maximum authorised daily allowance regardless of the actual volume that the consent holder may choose to take.
 You may wish to consider varying your consent to a lower consented volume in order to reduce these research charges in the future.
 This would require a variation to your consent.